Bachelor of Nursing/Bachelor of Midwifery

 Course rules

-To complete the Bachelor of Nursing/Bachelor of Midwifery students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Nursing/ Bachelor of Midwifery you must pass 32 credit points.
+This includes:

 • 12 credit points of core nursing units